Chenguku/W2H-rice-config/README.md

 # Welcome2Heaven's fun-colorful-rice

-**Note:** I have currently updated nibar so that it is functional for Apple Silicon Macs (at least in Sonoma 14.5.)
+**Note:** I have currently updated the nibar config so that it is functional for Apple Silicon Macs (at least in Sonoma 14.5.)
 No other changes have been made thus far.

 **Directions:** Refer to the original README for instructions.